shubhamchopra/chef-bach/README.md

 Make a cluster
 --------------

-To build a new BCPC cluster, you have to start with building a head nodes first.
+To build a new BACH cluster, you have to start with building a head node first.
 (This assumes that you have already completed the bootstrap process and have a Chef server available.)
 Since the recipes will automatically generate all passwords and keys for this new cluster, the nodes must temporarily become